Lea Michele theatre roles we love on stage and screen

 Michele has had a long history with Les Misérables, but it began in 1995, when she made her Broadway debut in the musical's first New York production.
 At eight years old, she starred as Young Cosette, and she also performed as Young Éponine and was the understudy for Gavroche during her time with the production.

 When the musical was revived in 2006, Michele was offered the role of older Éponine, but she turned it down to star in Spring Awakening on Broadway instead.
-She eventually got her chance to play the role, though, singing as Éponine in a 2008 Les Misérables concert at the Hollywood Bowl.
+She eventually got her chance to play the role, though, singing as Éponine in a 2008 Les Misérables concert at the Hollywood Bowl

 Ragtime

 Like the Little Girl she played in Ragtime, who goes on an overseas journey with her father to America at the top of the 20th century, Michele's own journey with the musical took her to multiple countries.
 In 1998, right after her turn in Les Misérables, she performed in the pre-Broadway premiere of Ragtime in Toronto and later reprised her role on Broadway.
-One of her co-stars was Brian Stokes Mitchell; he later performed alongside her again as Jean Valjean in the Hollywood Bowl's Les Misérables concert.
+One of her co-stars was Brian Stokes Mitchell, who later performed alongside her again as Jean Valjean in the Hollywood Bowl's Les Misérables concert.

 Fiddler on the Roof